agung15-debug/Telco-Costumer-Churn/README.md

 * Get to know how much influence the Senior Citizen has on customer churn.
 * Get to know how much influence the Dependents have on customer churn.
 * Get to know how much influence Paperless Billing has on customer churn
-* Gain knowledge of how important partners influence customer churn
+* Get to know how important partners influence customer churn
-* Gain knowledge of how important the type of InternetService to influence customer churn
+* Get to know how important the type of InternetService to influence customer churn
 * Get an insight about how much influence the Phone Services on customer churn
 * Get an insight about how much influence the Online Security on customer churn
 * Get an insight about how much influence the Online Backup on customer churn